TkTech/flask-themer/README.md

 Flask-Themer is inspired by the (seemingly) abandoned [flask-themes][] project, but has been written from scratch for py3.7+ (or 3.6 with the dataclasses backport).
-However it is _not_ compatible immediately compatible with flask-themes and does not seek to be.
-Flask-Themer tries to have little opinion on how you actually structure your project and its themes.
+However it is _not_ immediately compatible with flask-themes and does not seek to be.
+Flask-Themer tries to have little opinion on how you actually structure your project and its themes and does not require a particular metadata format/file.

 Flask-Themer releases follow [Semantic Versioning][semver].
 Flask-Themer has 100% test coverage and considers it an error to fall below